 - Legs fold for storage and travel; AC plug option helps save on batteries!

-- Machine washable, plush seat pad with deluxe Sweet Snugapuppy Dreams body insert & head support
+- Machine-washable, plush seat pad with deluxe Sweet Snugapuppy body cushion insert and head support

 What You Need to Know About Sitting Devices